 Happy Birthday, America!
-The 4th of July is right around the corner and how better to celebrate than serving this easy and delicious, make-ahead, Red, White, and Blue No-Bake Icebox Cake!
+Memorial Day and the 4th of July are right around the corner and how better to celebrate than serving this easy and delicious, make-ahead, Red, White, and Blue No-Bake Icebox Cake filled with delightfully juicy blueberries and fresh sweet strawberries!

 Traditionally on the 4th of July, many families across America celebrate the birth of America’s independence by hosting cookouts and picnics, going to the beach or lake and watching parades.
 Of course, everyone always enjoys the fireworks displays in the evening.